eNMS-automation/eNMS/docs/source/automation/services.md

 Logs for scheduled tasks or REST API initiated automation jobs produce logs, but they do not cause the Log view panel to open.

-The Log view panel allows for the selection of a historical runtimes to view logs for, and the panel has a `Download Logs` button to download the text logs to the user's browser.
+The Log view panel allows for the selection of a historical runtime to view logs for, and the panel has a `Download Logs` button to download the text logs to the user's browser.